happycod3r/zsh-toggles/README.md

     - The fully qualified path to the file containing the variable

 In the file that contains the variable(s) that you want to toggle.
-The variable that you want to toggle should ...
+The variable should ...
 - be on a line of its own.
 - be only one of the following formats:
   - `$MY_VAR="true"`             no export statement, double quotes
   - `$MY_VAR='true'`             no export statement, single quotes.
   - `$MY_VAR=true`               no export statement, no quotes.
   - `export $MY_VAR="true"`      export statement, double quotes
-  - ` export $MY_VAR='false'`     export statement, single quotes.
+  - `export $MY_VAR='false'`     export statement, single quotes.
   - `export $MY_VAR=false`       export statement, no quotes.
 - be initialized with a value such as true|false, on|off, 1|0, yes|no John|Amy etc.
+- It can be any two values that you want to toggle between.

 The variable you are toggling should be initialized in its file already with either VALUE or ALT_VALUE otherwise it won't work.